joe1817/project-euler/README.md

 ## Filename Conventions
 - Files ending with *__REDO* are unsatisfactory (e.g., the code is ugly, the solution method is too brute-force, etc.)
 - Files ending with *__SLOW* take much more than a minute to solve the problem.
 Implies *__REDO*.

-## TODO
-- Proof of correctness
-- Time and space analysis
-- Reduce lines of code (sort files by filesize)